bottlesdevs/programs/GUIDELINES.md

 The following metrics should be used to define the compatibility grade of the installer.

 ### Valuation tests
-As any software have different behaviors, we cannot define common tests, but we can provide questions for the maintainer to answer using a supported grade (broken, bronze, silver, gold, platinum):
+Since any software has different behaviors, we cannot define common tests, but we can provide questions for the maintainer to answer using a supported grade (Broken, Bronze, Silver, Gold, Platinum):
-- The program boots up?
+- Is the program properly opened?
 - Is it showing alerts or other warnings?
 - Does it show graphical glitches?
-- Does it require some tweaking before installation?
+- Does it require some tweaking in order to work properly?
 (Out of normal software configuration)
 - Did it crash during tests execution?